Katarina Carlzén, County Administrative Board of Skåne; Slobodan Zdravkovic, Malmö University. Photo Nils Bergendal

 2. A survey aiming at a follow-up of the health situation of persons having completed the introduction programme.
 The survey, which is in Arabic, has been distributed to 10,000 respondents in Skåne.

 3. A complementary investigation in Swedish is distributed to 10,000 people in the general population.
-This study is funded by Region Skåne, the County Administrative Board of Skåne and the City of Malmö.
+This study was funded by Region Skåne, the County Administrative Board of Skåne and the City of Malmö.

 Contact: Slobodan Zdravkovic, Malmö University, firstname.lastname@example.org